MINNESOTA STATUTE 609.2242 CONTAINS THE MINNESOTA DOMESTIC ASSAULT LAW.

 In order to end up facing a charge of Misdemeanor Minnesota Domestic Assault, the alleged victim of the offense must be either a family or household member of the accused’s.

-If convicted of a second Domestic Assault charge within a ten year period, the offender will face a minimum of 20 days in jail.
+Also, If convicted of a second Domestic Assault charge within a ten year period, the offender will face a minimum of 20 days in jail.
 The penalties can increase depending on the circumstances of each individual Minnesota Domestic Assault case.
-Three MN Domestic Assault convictions in a ten year period will result in a Felony conviction and will trigger significant penalties.
+Three MN Domestic Assault convictions in a ten year period will result in a Felony conviction.
+This will trigger significant penalties.

 A MINNESOTA DOMESTIC ASSAULT CONVICTION ALSO TRIGGERS FIREARM RESTRICTIONS.